cawa-93/vite-electron-builder/README.md

 ### Auto-update

-Each time you push changes to the `main` branch, the [`ci`](.github/workflows/ci.yml) workflow starts to create and deploy new application version with then will be downloaded and applied by each app instance.
+Each time you push changes to the `main` branch, the [`ci`](.github/workflows/ci.yml) workflow starts to create and deploy a new application version with then will be downloaded and applied by each app instance.

 ## Project Structure